Pink maomao: Habitat and biology

 The pink maomao is found near inshore reefs and its habits are both benthopelagic and benthic.
 It feeds on zooplankton and small swimming organisms.
 It can also occur on the outer edge of the continental shelf, and around seamounts.
 Analysis of stomach contents of fish caught in the Juan Fernandez Islands of Chile showed that this species is opportunistic in its choice of prey, the commonest prey item found were salps of the genus Thalia but this study found that a total of 17 genera of crustaceans were consumed, as well as pteropods, chaetognaths and polychaetes.
 During the day pink maomao form schools, often mixed with silver trevally (Pseudocaranx georgianus), yellowtail horse mackerel (Trachurus novaezelandiae) and blue mackerel (Scomber australasicus), retreating to rocky areas to spend the night.
 This species is a protogynous hermaphrodite, they are hatched as females and may change sex to become male.
 Juvenile fish are only occasionally observed suggesting that this species breeds infrequently in low numbers.

 Taxonomy

 The pink maomao was first formally described as Anthias longimanus in 1859 by the Germany-born British zoologist Albert Günther (1830-1914) with the type locality not being stated but thought to be Australia.
 Studies in New Zealand suggest that there are two species occurring there, one from the Kermadec Islands and the other from the North Island and the west Norfolk Ridge.

 Fisheries

-The pink maomao has thick, white flesh which is excellent eating and it is pursued by spearfishermen but is infrequently caught by line fishermen.
+The pink maomao has thick, white flesh which is excellent for eating and it is pursued by spearfishermen but is infrequently caught by line fishermen.
 Bag limits are in place in New Zealand.